rail5/bashpp/README.md

 ## The Basic Idea

-A Bash++ script will be read first by the Bash++ interpreter.

-The interpreter parses the script, identifies the objects and their methods

-At the end, the interpreter will generate an ordinary Bash script, and the generated script will be passed to Bash proper for execution

 This is intended to be a source-to-source compiler.

+A Bash++ script will be converted into ordinary Bash for execution

 ## Syntax